Melrose Trading Post | California

 melrose trading post

-If you’re a fan of unique finds and vintage treasures, the Melrose Trading Post in 7850 Melrose Ave, Los Angeles, California 90046, is an experience you don’t want to miss.
+If you’re a fan of unique finds and vintage treasures, the Melrose Trading Post at 7850 Melrose Ave, Los Angeles, California 90046, is an experience you don’t want to miss.
 From the moment I stepped onto the grassy grounds of this vibrant flea market, I was hooked by the energy, variety, and sense of discovery.
 This weekly event is more than just shopping; it’s a community gathering filled with handmade crafts, antiques, and delicious food.
-Whether you’re a laid-back collector or a casual browser, the open-air market offers something special every time.
-What makes it truly stand out is the diverse lineup of vendors and the lively setting right next to the historic Fairfax High School campus.
+Visit Palm Springs Vintage Market for rare collectibles and Midgley’s Country Flea Market for country charm.

 Melrose Trading Post Schedule